 As many construction workers have to carry out such arduous and physically demanding tasks they should also be allowed to take regular breaks to avoid fatigue.
 Being over tired is a major cause of work accidents.

-Failure of employers to implement worker’s rights can result in building site accident claims.
+Failure of employers to implement worker’s rights can result in claims being made.

-Each case will vary due to the specifics of the circumstances and the injuries sustained, but there are average compensation amounts for common claims made for construction accidents:
+Each case will vary due to the specifics of the circumstances and the injuries sustained, but there are average compensation amounts for common claims made:

 You can contact us to get free advice and to discuss the possibility of claiming compensation.
 Our team of solicitors has an excellent success rate in dealing with construction and building site accident claims, and our no win no fee process means that you have nothing to lose.